Belgian Shepherd Temperament: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Belgian Shepherd, I would be most concerned about...

 - Providing enough exercise and mental stimulation.
 Belgian Shepherds MUST have regular opportunities to vent their energy and to use their busy minds to do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by barking and destructive chewing.
-Bored Belgians can make a shambles of your house and yard.
+Bored Belgians can destroy your house and yard.

 Belgian Shepherds were never intended to be simply household pets.
 Their working behaviors (chasing, nipping, poking) are inappropriate in a normal household setting.
 Trying to suppress these "hardwired" behaviors, without providing alternate outlets for their high energy level, can be difficult.